Taking your mental health to heart

 September 2020

-The teenage years are full of good times, but there can also be times when you might feel depressed or anxious.
+The teenage years are often a fun and exciting time, but there can also be times when you might feel depressed or anxious.
 To help you stay balanced, here are a few tips that you can apply to your everyday life.

-Chatting with friends, gaming, watching videos… it can sometimes be hard to resist the urge for a late-night lights out.
+Chatting with friends, gaming, watching videos .. . it can sometimes be hard to resist the urge for a late-night lights out.
 But did you know that your sleep affects your concentration and memory?
-It also impacts your mood and general enjoyment of life.
-Sleeping 8 to 10 hours a day helps you stay positive and make the most of your day.
+Not only thatit also impacts your mood and general enjoyment of life.
+Consistently getting 8 to 10 hours of sleep per night can help you stay positive and make the most of your day.

 🚲 Take care of yourself